innovationOUtside/jupyter_anywidget_webllm/README.md

 ## Setting Model Parameters

-We can set model paramters by passing in a parameters dictionary via the `parameters=` parameter:
+We can set model parameters by passing in a parameters dictionary via the `parameters=` parameter:

 ```python
 params={"max_tokens":4096,